-Fill out the online enrollment form on this website completely.
+Enroll on the ICAL TEFL website.
 Upon receipt of your enrollment form, you will be required to pay for the course through PayPal.
 As soon as you have enrolled, you will be contacted about starting the course within a day or two.
-The Online TEFL course can also be paid for in person (in Florence, Italy).
+The Online ICAL TEFL course can also be paid for in person (in Florence, Italy).

 Send us a message through any of our contact forms and we will send you additional information and more details about any of the courses.
 We will also provide you with answers to your questions.

 Buy yourself a good grammar textbook with an answer key and familiarize yourself with it.
 We suggest anything written by Michael Swan, such as: